Graphing Linear Equations and Inequalities Cheat Sheets

 Image of a graphing linear equations in slope intercept form math cheat sheet

 The first is this graphing linear equations cheat sheet.
 It covers how to graph linear equations in slope-intercept form through two examples.
-The first example shows the basic steps when graphing a linear equation from a table when slope that is a positive integer.
-The second example extends to when slope is a fraction.
-Because the worksheet uses tables, students should be able to use it as a guide to when slope is negative.
-You can fond this graphing linear equations cheat sheet free here.
+The first example shows the basic steps when graphing a linear equation from a table when slope is a positive integer.

 Image of a graphing linear inequalities in two variables math cheat sheet

-The second is this graphing linear inequalities cheat sheet.
-It covers graphing inequalities in standard form.
+The second is this graphing linear inequalities cheat sheet that covers graphing inequalities in standard form.
 Because shading can get a little weird when graphing standard-form inequalities, the sheet walks students through setting up a table to find x and y intercepts, evaluating to find those intercepts, plotting the intercepts and then testing (0, 0) to determine which way to shade.
-In the example on the worksheet, we end up shading the opposite way from what it initially seems when we first see the inequality.
-You can find this graphing linear inequalities cheat sheet free here.

 Linear equations and inequalities activities: